motornet.effectors

 Returns:

 A dictionary containing the skeleton and muscle configurations as nested dictionary objects, and parameters of the effector’s configuration.
-Specifically, the size of the timestep (sec), the name of each muscle added via the add_muscle() method, the number of muscles, the visual and proprioceptive delay, the standard deviation of the excitation noise, and the muscle wrapping configuration as returned by get_muscle_cfg().
+Specifically, the size of the timestep (sec), the name of each muscle added via the add_muscle() method, the number of muscles, and the muscle wrapping configuration as returned by get_muscle_cfg().

 Integrates the effector over one timestep.
 To do so, it first calls the update_ode() method to obtain state derivatives from evaluation of the Ordinary Differential Equations.
 Then it performs the numerical integration over one timestep using the integration_step() method, and updates the states to the resulting values.